wltribble/RouteBuilder/README.md

 # RouteBuilder
 A Python Flask app to map a route between two points.
 Relies heavily on Leaflet.
-Also, this was my first time hosting static files on AWS S3, and I can't believe it took me this long...
+This was my first time hosting static files on AWS S3.
+Glad it went smoothly.

 To-do List:
 - Change page title, heading